 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Ace Books on January 29, 2013 in paperback and has 280 pages.
+It is part of the , series and is a This urban fantasy is a paperback edition that was published by Ace Books on January 29, 2013 and has 280 pages.

 Third in the Alpha & Omega series; ninth in the overall Mercyverse.
 Essentially, Charles is in crisis and Anna is terrified.
 The werewolves have been outed for a year and Mercy is still in a wheelchair recovering from events in River Marked (Mercy Thompson, #6; #9 overall).
 And the fae are still a part of society.

 If you’re interested, there is a chronological listing of both the Alpha & Omega and the Mercy Thompson books on my website.

 Fascinating, yet somewhat hollow.
 I was so excited to pick up Fair Game.
 I put a good movie on the telly, fixed an easy all-fingers dinner, and retired to the couch with it.
 I’d put off reading it for a couple days because I knew I’d blow through it too fast.

 And the magic was missing.
 Oh, there was definitely fae, wolf, and Charles’ particular magics.
 What was missing was Briggs’ special magic.